 Yes, part-time only

 Students study by blended learning while working / training as Limited Registrant perfusionists in accredited hospitals in Great Britain or Ireland.
-In person teaching is delivered in three intensive study weeks in Bristol.
+In-person teaching is delivered in intensive study weeks in Bristol.
 Self-directed learning and assessments are undertaken remotely in allocated home study weeks.

 The programme includes high-quality, research-led education that focuses on adult and paediatric perfusion principles and practice.
-This addresses both the academic and professional requirements to enable perfusionists to practice in the UK or Ireland.
+This addresses both the academic and professional requirements to enable perfusionists to practice in Great Britain or Ireland.

 It will equip you with enhanced knowledge, understanding and critical awareness of the current approaches and emerging research in the field.
 It includes:

-- Advanced physiology and disease states of organs that are affected by cardiopulmonary bypass (CPB) and thereby relevant to perfusion science.
+- Advanced physiology of organs that are affected by cardiopulmonary bypass (CPB) and thereby relevant to perfusion science.